tldr-pages/tldr/pages/linux/gdrive.md

 # gdrive

 > Terminal tool for Google Drive operations.
+Folder/file id can be obtained from the Google Drive folder or id url.

 - Upload path to -p parent folder using it's id: